WWE Money in the Bank lineup: Climb The Corporate Ladder MITB matches and four title matches set for Sunday - Pro Wrestling Dot Net

 -Bayley vs. Tamina for the Smackdown Women’s Championship.

 Powell’s POV: Apollo Crews was pulled from the men’s Money in the Bank due to a storyline knee injury.
-His replacement will be determined in a Last Chance gauntlet match on tonight’s Raw.
-No participants for the gauntlet match have been announced.
-The MITB matches were taped at WWE Headquarters and WWE has indicated that they take place simultaneously.
-The matches will start on the ground floor and the belt will be on the roof of the building in what are being billed as “Climb The Corporate Ladder” matches.
+AJ Style won the Last Chance gauntlet match on Raw to earn the right to replace him in the match.
+The MITB matches were taped at WWE Headquarters and the matches took place simultaneously.
+Both matches will start on the ground floor and the belt will be on the roof of the building in what are being billed as “Climb The Corporate Ladder” matches.
 Join me for live coverage on Sunday beginning with theKickoff Show at 5CT/6ET, and the main card at 6CT/7ET.
 Dot Net Members will hear a same night audio review hosted by Jake Barnett and I after the show.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features the legendary Jim Ross discussing his "Under The Black Hat" autobiography, his relationships with Vince McMahon and Tony Khan, the NFL Draft, Joe Exotic, and much more.
 Plus, in a special bonus section, Powell reviews Impact Wrestling Rebellion Night One...